 There’s nothing to dislike.
 I even love the villains.
-Author has provided them with a backstory that makes them whole and alive.
+The author has provided them with a backstory that makes them whole and alive.

 It’s an engrossing novel of inter-tribal conflict, love, deception, and salvation, laced with Nigerian folklore and a generous sprinkling of witchcraft and magic.

-It is a fiction, but the writing and the plot make it all look real and actual.
+It is fiction, but the writing and the plot make it all look real and actual.

 What to expect?